Map¶

 Store in

-.
+output-list-varthe list of values frommap-var.
 Entries with invalid format are ignored.Example usage:

-set(input_map "one:1" "two:2" "three:" "four:4:4" "invalid" ":missing key") map(VALUES input_map map_values) # map_values = 1;2;;4:4
+set(input_map "one:1" "two:2" "three:" "four:4:4" "invalid" ":missing key") map(VALUES input_map map_values) # map_values is: # 1;2;;4:4

 Search¶

-- map(FIND <map-var> <value> <output-list-var>)¶
+- map(FIND <map-var> <key> <output-var>)¶

 Store in

-.
+output-list-varthe list of keys whose associated value matchesvalueinmap-var.
 Entries with invalid format are ignored.Example usage:

-set(input_map "one:1" "two:2" "three:" "four:4:4" "invalid" ":missing key") map(FIND input_map "2" map_keys) # map_keys = two map(FIND input_map "" map_keys) # map_keys = three
+set(input_map "one:1" "two:2" "three:" "four:4:4" "invalid" ":missing key") map(SEARCH input_map "2" map_keys) # map_keys is: # "two" map(SEARCH input_map "" map_keys) # map_keys is: # "three"

 - map(HAS_KEY <map-var> <key> <output-var>)¶